AirwavesMan/epoch-right-click-actions/README.md

+# Outdated - and already included in Epoch 1.0.7.1

-# epoch-right-click-actions for Epoch 1.0.7+
+# epoch-right-click-actions for Epoch 1.0.7

 This is an Update of the Click Actions by Mudzereli: https://github.com/mudzereli/DayZEpochDeployableBike/tree/master/overwrites/click_actions